ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The new shadcn/ui framework completely transforms how we design and build modern web apps.</blockquote>

 <h3>4.
-"Studies have shown that certain antidepressants can improve brain function." - <a href="https://medium.com/@sajidabibi12546/studies-have-shown-that-certain-antidepressants-can-improve-brain-function-b1cebc120cb3" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Beginner's Guide to Django: Build Your First Web Application in Python - <a href="https://medium.com/@Samishaikh7277/a-beginners-guide-to-django-build-your-first-web-application-in-python-43aba10c5697" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sajida Bibi`**
+✍️ **posted by `Samishaikh`**

-<blockquote>Source: Wikimedia Commons Researchers have found that antidepressants such as SSRIs (selective serotonin reuptake inhibitors) have the…</blockquote>
+<blockquote>If you're looking to build robust web applications with Python, chances are you've come across Django.
+As one of the most popular…</blockquote>

 <h3>5.
 Announcing Deno 2 - <a href="https://medium.com/@denoland/announcing-deno-2-5ef6fa56a743" target="_blank" rel="noopener noreferrer">link</a></h3>